Electricity markets explained

 It is also responsible for analysing the medium- to long-term evolution of cross-border activities as the energy system transitions to net zero both in the UK and in Europe.

-We believe the NESO’s markets have and will continue to play a key role in enabling flexibility in the immediate future.
-We have heard from industry participants that clarity in the role of different types of flexibility, clear commitments and coherency in our actions are key enablers to scale up investment and involvement in flexibility projects.
+We've had feedback from industry participants that the clear commitments and logic in our actions are key to scale up investment and involvement in projects.

 Publications